Four Feathers

 Four Feathers (1915) is a silent film adaptation of A. E. W. Mason's 1902 novel The Four Feathers.

 Plot

-Harry Faversham (played by John Clements) is British army officer who refuses to avenge the death of a legendary general who was murdered some ten years ago.
+Harry Faversham (played by John Clements) is a British army officer who refuses to avenge the death of a legendary general who was murdered some ten years ago.
 He is awarded three feathers by his officers.
 When his fiancée fails to defend his stance, he plucks a feather from her fan.

-He proves his courage by recusing his comrades in potentially dangerous and life-threatening situations at enemy lines in North Africa.
+He proves his courage by rescuing his comrades in potentially dangerous and life-threatening situations at enemy lines in North Africa.
 Harry later returns each of the feathers as proof of his redemption and courage.